Academic dishonesty: United Kingdom

 In the United Kingdom, the Quality Assurance Agency is responsible for quality assurance in higher education.
 It has produced several policy and guidance documents for policy makers, educators and the general public.

 Canada

-In Canada, academic misconduct is handled by individual post-secondary institutions with the help of policies and guidelines published by the university itself, though research into the topic has lagged behind that of other countries.
+In Canada, individual post-secondary institutions discourage academic misconduct with the help of policies and guidelines published by the university itself, though research into the topic has lagged behind that of other countries.
 Research has shown that the incidence of academic dishonesty in Canada is similar to that of the United States.
 While many institutions are guided by ICAI, there also exists provincial organizations, such as the Academic Integrity Council of Ontario (AICO).
 Handling cases of academic dishonesty was mainly done using the rule compliance approach, which was more punitive in nature.
 However, more and more institutions are now adopting the integrity approach, which is based on a more educational and restorative model.

 Germany

 A large-scale study in Germany found that 75 percent of the university students admitted that they conducted at least one of seven types of academic misconduct (such as plagiarism or falsifying data) within the previous six months.